All Episodes

 I don't know.

-I you know, I have mixed feelings about the whole drug thing.
+You know, I have mixed feelings about the whole drug thing.

-I don't know what your experience is with that, but I'm like one of those guys that gets I have like an existential crisis.
+I don't know what your experience is with that, but I'm like one of those guys that gets, I have like an existential crisis.

-And maybe I'm doing too much.
+Maybe I'm doing too much.

-But when I was a kid, I used to be able to do it and have a great time, and then I like once I reached a certain age, I started like having anxiety issues when I do it.
+But when I was a kid, I used to be able to do it and have a great time.

 Yep.

-Yeah, my twenties I enjoyed marijuana much more.
+My 20s, I enjoyed marijuana much more.

-Uh I don't enjoy it anymore, and I very rarely will do it.
+And I very rarely will do it.

 I enjoy mushrooms.